strapi/documentation/docs/developer-docs/latest/developer-resources/database-apis-reference/rest/relations.md

 ## `disconnect`

-Using `disconnect` in the body of a request performs a partial update, removing specified relations.
+Using `disconnect` in the body of a request performs a partial update, disconnecting the specified relations.

 `disconnect` accepts either a shorthand or a longhand syntax.
 In the following examples, numbers refers to entity ids: